jonlpersson/ed-latimore/site/_posts/2021-10-20-when-someone-hates-you-for-no-reason.md

 I’ve already written a piece on [why you have haters](https://edlatimore.com/why-you-have-haters-even-if-you-arent-an-asshole/).
 So I won’t rehash that here.
 Instead, I’ll help you figure out what to do if you’re currently stuck in this situation.

-{% include widgets/toc.html heading="What to do when someone doesn&rsquo;t like you for no reason" list-items="Don&rsquo;t make assumptions, Practice self-awareness, Focus on self-improvement, Don&rsquo;t be a victim, Confront it, Don&rsquo;t seek validation, Go where you&rsquo;re celebrated" list-ids="dont-make-assumptions, practice-self-awareness, focus-on-self-improvement, dont-own-others-feelings, face-conflict-head-on, beware-of-approval-seeking-behaviors, go-where-youre-celebrated" %}

-## What to do when some doesn’t like you for no reason
+## What to do when someone doesn’t like you for no reason

 In reality, there's always a reason someone doesn’t like you.
 Though, it may not be readily apparent to you.
 And the reason they dislike you may or may not actually have anything to do with you.